-It’s well known that the number of elderly people in the UK is increasing at a rapid rate thanks to better healthcare helping people to live longer.
+The number of elderly people in the UK is increasing at a rapid rate thanks to better healthcare helping people to live longer.
 In some parts of the UK, as much as 30% of the local population is over the age of 65.
 With this increasingly aged population comes an increase in the demand for care services at all different levels and for a wide variety of needs.
+Here we take a look at Domiciliary Care:

 Some older people may simply need help getting dressed and washed.
 Other people may require help with mobility problems and administering medication, while others may need nursing care and support for serious medical conditions.
 So clearly there is no “one size fits all” approach to elderly social care services because some needs are very complex but some are relatively simple.